Guiding Instruction-based Image Editing via Multimodal Large Language Models: Method

 \paragraph{Image Editing via Latent Imagination.} We adopt the edit head $\mathcal{T}$ to transform \texttt{[IMG]} into actual visual guidance. $\mathcal{T}$ is a sequence-to-sequence model, which maps the sequential visual tokens from the MLLM to the semantically meaningful latent $\mathcal{U}=\{u_1, u_2, ..., u_L\}$ as the editing guidance:

 where $e$ is the word embedding and $h$ is the hidden state (from the last layer of MLLM before the LM head) of \texttt{[IMG]}.
 Specifically, the transformation over $e$ can be treated as a general representation in the visual modality, and $h$ is an instance-aware visual imagination for such editing intention.
-Our $\mathcal{T}$ is similar to BLIP-2~\citep{li2023blip-2,li2023blip-diff} or GILL~\citep{koh2023gill} for extracting visual features.
+Our $\mathcal{T}$ is similar to GILL and BLIP-2~\citep{li2023blip-2,li2023blip-diff} for extracting visual features.

 To guide image editing with the visual imagination $\mathcal{U}$, we consider a latent diffusion model $\mathcal{F}$~\citep{rombach2022sd}, which includes the variational autoencoder (VAE) and addresses denoising diffusion in the latent space.
 Our goal of $\mathcal{F}$ is to generate the latent goal $o=\text{Enc}_\text{VAE}(\mathcal{O})$ from preserving the latent input $v=\text{Enc}_\text{VAE}(\mathcal{V})$ and following the editing guidance $\{u\}$.
 The diffusion process keeps adding noises to $o$ as $z_t$, where the noise level is increasing over timesteps $t$.
 We then learn the UNet $\epsilon_\theta$ to predict the added noise~\citep{ho2020diffusion}.
 As LDM, we inject the visual imagination into $\epsilon_\theta$ via the cross-attention layer $\text{Attention}(Q, K, V) = \text{softmax}(\frac{QK^T}{\sqrt{\text{dim}}}) \cdot V$ with